I first launched KevinMuldoon.com in 2002. At that point, I had been working online for a few years.

 A few days ago I decided to remove all ads from this website.

 In this blog post, I would like to explain why.

 The Decline of Banner Ads

 Banner ads have been on the decline for years.

 One reason for this is that visitors have become blind to them.
 It is not surprising that click rates keep dropping every year when websites overwhelm visitors with a ton of ads.

 Many ads, such as background ads, pop-up ads, video ads, and full-page ads, are intrusive.

 Many websites also track what users are doing so that they can show relevant ads to you.
 Others are more malicious.

-Unfortunately, the mistakes of some websites have affected all website owners as ad blockers have become commonplace.
-Ad-blocking browsers such as Brave are becoming popular too.
+Unfortunately, the mistakes of some websites have affected all website owners as ad blockers have become commonplace (sidenote: Do not use Brave Browser).